 Things to Do

-Natural splendor abounds in any season, but Tam’s many creeks and waterfalls are most spectacular during the rainy months, usually late October through March.
+Natural splendor abounds in any season, but Tam’s many creeks and waterfalls are most spectacular during the rainy months, usually late November through March.
 The best time for wildflowers is February through May.
-Plays at the Mountain Theater run on weekends in May and June.
-Whale-watching season runs November through April.

 If you have a full day, walk 1.5 miles downhill through a redwood forest on the Steep Ravine Trail.
 Then take the Dipsea Trail another 1.5 miles to Stinson Beach, admiring ocean views and seasonal wildflowers along the way.
 Lunch at Stinson and walk back up to Pantoll on the Dipsea Trail for a total of 6 miles.
 Or, if the West Marin Stagecoach schedule allows, take the bus to Pantoll.